TimeStream/timestream/README.md

       ts time-task              # Get the time and task together ts today                  # Get a list of all of today's tasks

-Many of the commands have optional arguments command line switches.
+Many of the commands have optional arguments (command line switches).
 For e.g., to learn more about the "ts current" command, enter the following:

     ts help current